sacreemure/Bio-medSummNER-ru-/README.md

 # Bio-medSummNER-ru-
-Summarization of medical texts with automatic markup of named entities (BA thesis)
+Summarization of Russian medical texts with automatic markup of named entities (BA thesis)